Self Portrait of Sam Schembri with a screen-print of their own eye.

 Narcissus & Dysmorphia

-“Nemesis, the Goddess of revenge, decided to punish Narcissus for his vanity.
+Nemesis, the goddess of revenge, punished Narcissus for his vanity.
 The Goddess lured him to a pool where he leaned upon the water and saw himself in the bloom of youth.
 Under a spell, Narcissus did not realize it was merely his own reflection and fell deeply in love with it, as if it were somebody else.
-HE IN FACT, MISTOOK HIMSELF AS ANOTHER.
-Unable to leave the allure of his image, he eventually realized that his love could not be reciprocated and "he melted away from the fire of passion burning inside him, eventually turning into a gold and white flower".
-In other stories he committed suicide, or drowned.
+He, in fact, mistook himself as another.
+Unable to leave the allure of his image, he eventually realized that his love could not be reciprocated and ultimately died.

-This print is meant to make your reflection look like another, as the myth provides.
+This work is meant to make your reflection look like another, as the myth provides.
 And what does that mean?
 To not recognize yourself?
 To love something that is unknowingly a version of you?
 To try and love your body when it won't love you back?
 Here I am, looking at my reflection, creating a reflection, and reflecting in the reflection.
-Thinking about self love, gender dysphoria, vanity, and Queer shame, in relation to this myth.
+Thinking about self love, gender dysphoria, vanity, and Queer shame in relation to this myth.
 CHEERS to learning to make history fit my confused Queer body through my art and stretching it out till the threads break apart.”

 -Sam Schembri